 Limited – the builder’s role is limited to the tasks specified on their certificate

 Unlimited – the builder can perform any and manage any type of commercial building work

 To get the certification, you’ll need the specified educational qualifications, work experience, and practical experience.

 Be sure to provide a complete application form with all the relevant supporting information.
 You must pass a police check for criminal history.
 Applicants must also have appropriate insurance.

 You might also need a certificate to show the completion of the Course in Builder Registration (BPB).
-Limited builders will need certification from the Building Practitioners Board.

 The Application Process

 Download and complete the application forms on your computer.
 It’s not advisable to handwrite when filling the forms as it will delay the processing time.